Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

     | **Partition key path** | `/CustomerId` |
     | **Throughput** | `1000` (*Autoscale*) |

+**Note:** We are using shared database throughput because it can scale down to 100 RU/s when not running.
+This is the most cost efficient if running in a paid subscription and not using Free Tier.

 ## Set up application configuration file

-**Note:** We are using shared database throughput because it can scale down to 100 RU/s when not running.
-This is the most cost effient if running in a paid subscription and not using Free Tier.

-You need to configure the application configuraiton file to run these demos.
+You need to configure the application configuration file to run these demos.

 1. Go to resource group.